sc0ttkclark/skcdev-edd-stats/README.md

 # SKCDEV Easy Digital Downloads Stats

+This plugin adds a new "SKCDEV EDD Stats" report tab to the EDD Reports tabs.

 Just the stats I want, maybe you want them too.

 This is just a super simple solution.
-I did not spend time trying to make a really nice looking stat page -- I just wanted tables of data to show up on an admin page that’s listed under Downloads (called "Customer Stats").
+I did not spend time trying to make a really nice looking stat page -- I just wanted tables of data to show up.

 Historical stats show a number of different periods I'm interested in and then every year going back to the earliest order date.